junxit/us-congress-bills-110/bill.md

   - **(4)** the Attorney General shall have the same powers as the Attorney General has to administer and enforce—
     - **(A)** title VII of the Civil Rights Act of 1964 (42 U.S.C.
 2000e et seq.); or
     - **(B)** sections 302 and 304 of the Government Employee Rights Act of 1991 (42 U.S.C.
 2000e–16b and 2000e–16c);
-  - **(5)** the President, the Commission, and the Merit Systems Protection Board shall have the same powers as the President, the Commission, and the Board, respectively, have to administer and enforce chapter 5 of title 3, United States Code, in the case of a claim alleged by such individual for a violation of section 411 of such title;
+  - **(5)** the President, the Commission, and the Merit Systems Protection Board shall have the same powers as the President, the Commission, and the Board, respectively, have to administer and enforce chapter 5 of title 3, United States Code, in the case of a claim alleged by such individual for a violation of section 411 of such title; and
   - **(6)** a court of the United States shall have the same jurisdiction and powers as the court has to enforce—
     - **(A)** title VII of the Civil Rights Act of 1964 (42 U.S.C.
 2000e et seq.) in the case of a claim alleged by such individual for a violation of such title;
     - **(B)** sections 302 and 304 of the Government Employee Rights Act of 1991 (42 U.S.C.
 2000e–16b and 2000e–16c) in the case of a claim alleged by such individual for a violation of section 302(a)(1) of such Act (42 U.S.C.
 2000e–16b(a)(1));